Escape from Russia

 Columbia, where eventually she and daughter Sonia Willson opened

 a drive-in “Snack Shack”.
-This is Katherine’s
+This is her voice - her story.

-Chapter 1: Life in the Russian north
+Chapter 1: Life in the Russian North

 I was born in Russia in Orenberg, north-east of Moscow.
 My father